|

 sister's first name I CANNOT remember.
 However, her last name was

-was living in Manhattan at one time, that I know from Miriam telling me).
+(Miriam was living in Manhattan at one time, that I know from Miriam telling

-The info was that Miriam was jilted by this "band leader" which I haven't
+me).
+The info was that Miriam was jilted by this "band leader"

 [This might have been Dick